MedGCN: Medication recommendation and lab test imputation via graph convolutional networks: Methods

-Applying the propagation rule Eq.~\ref{eq:matheteroGCN} to our MedGraph defined in Section \ref{sec:medgraph}, we design our MedGCN architecture as shown in Figure \ref{fig:propagation}.
-In Figure \ref{fig:propagation}, because encounters have connections to patients, labs and medications, an encounter node update its representation based on information from neighbors of these types and itself.
-Similarly, a patient node update its representation based on its encounters and itself, and lab nodes, medication nodes all update their information based on their neighbor encounters and themselves.
-Eventually, in the last layer, each nodes would learn a distributed representation.
-The representations are then input to two different neural networks followed by a sigmoid layer for medication recommendation and lab test imputation, respectively.
+Because encounters have connections to patients, labs and medications, an encounter node updates its representation based on information from neighbors of these types and itself.
+Information propagation on other nodes is similar.
+After propagation in every layer, each node representation incorporates information from its 1-hop neighbors.
+Eventually, in the last layer (assume $k$th layer), each node learns an informative distributed representation based on its $k$-hop neighborhood information.
+The representations are then inputted to two different fully-connected neural networks $f_{\theta_M}$ and $f_{\theta_L}$ followed by the sigmoid activation for medication recommendation and lab test imputation, respectively, i.e.,